parzival-nieminen/android-capstone-old/README.md

 * [ktor](https://ktor.io)

 # Configuration
-To use the app, please set following build variables in your `local.properties` file First you need to create your client id on [Unsplash developers](https://unsplash.com/developers)
+To use the app, please set following build variables in your `local.properties` file.

+First you need to create your client id on: [Unsplash developers](https://unsplash.com/developers)

 ```bash
 API_CLIENT_ID="Client-ID **YOUR_CLIENT_ID**"
 API_BASE_URL="https://api.unsplash.com"